 Academic publishing is structurally misaligned with the pace of AI change.
 The Dynamic Research Continuum proposes a versioned, continuously updated pipeline that maintains quality standards while closing the gap between frontier developments and peer-reviewed knowledge.

-The central argument is that business schools must redesign themselves as capability-and-proof institutions.
+Business schools must redesign themselves as capability-and-proof institutions.
 Integrates the AI Matrix, FARABI, AI-OS, Orchestrated Intelligence, the AI Passport, and the Dynamic Research Continuum into a single operating model for schools that need to remain credible when AI assistance is everywhere.

 Extends the business school manifesto to higher education institutions more broadly — addressing the structural challenges facing universities as AI weakens the evidentiary link between student outputs and the learning claims that underwrite degrees.

-Using US Bureau of Labor Statistics projections, this paper provides empirical grounding for the Jobs Wall concept — showing how graduate employment routes are narrowing in ways that standard labor market analysis tends to understate.
+Using US Bureau of Labor Statistics projections, provides empirical grounding for the Jobs Wall concept — showing how graduate employment routes are narrowing in ways that standard labor market analysis tends to understate.

 A response to Yotzov et al.'s firm-level AI impact research, arguing that adoption rates are the wrong unit of analysis.
 What matters is intensity of use and depth of integration — the same distinction between access and agency that runs through the broader research agenda.

 Applies the access-agency framework to the geopolitics of AI — examining how the three major blocs are positioning on infrastructure, governance, and the distribution of AI-derived agency across their populations and institutions.
+Updated in a subsequent paper.

-A close reading of Anthropic's research on Claude's impact on knowledge work, arguing that speed gains are real but secondary.
-What the data actually supports is the importance of orchestration — structured human-AI workflows — over unmanaged acceleration.
-Updated in a subsequent research note.
+A close reading of Anthropic's research on Claude's impact on knowledge work.
+Speed gains are real but secondary.
+What the data supports is the importance of orchestration — structured human-AI workflows — over unmanaged acceleration.

 Research enquiries, collaboration, speaking, and executive education.